luwen-huang/computer/README.md

 	- [Kueri](http://kueri.me)
 	- [FriendlyData](https://friendlydata.io)

-## Speech to Text
-A starting point for speech recognition is [SpeechRecognition](https://pypi.python.org/pypi/SpeechRecognition) for python.
-I will edit this document to have notes on how well this tool works and other tools I find.

-## Natural Language to Query
-This should be populated with ideas from [Existing Resources](#existing-resources)

-### Test Cases
+### APIs
-- "How many students are there" => students.length
+- [TextRazor](https://www.textrazor.com/demo) Easy to try with a demo
+- [Bluemix]() Needs a sign-up but has a free plan of 1000 free NLU items per day

 ## Example Datasets
 Our goal was to start with JSON files, so I have started by populated the example-datasets folder with JSON files from [JsonStudio](http://jsonstudio.com/resources/).
 - companies.json
 - enron.json